Norway Debate: Churchill and Chamberlain intervene in Lloyd George's speech

 Jenkins calls this "a brilliant metaphor" but wonders if it was spontaneous.
 It produced laughter throughout the House, except on the government front bench where, with one exception, all the faces were stony.
 A spectator in the gallery, Baba Metcalfe, recorded that the exception was Churchill himself.
 She recalled him swinging his legs and trying hard not to laugh.
 When things calmed down, Lloyd George resumed and now turned his fire onto Chamberlain personally:

 Chamberlain stood and, leaning over the despatch box, demanded:

 Lloyd George: Chamberlain "should sacrifice the seals of office"

 Lloyd George responded to that intervention with a direct call for Chamberlain to resign:

 There was silence as Lloyd George sat down and one observer said that all the frustrations of the past eight months had been released.
 Chamberlain was deeply perturbed and, two days later, told a friend that he had never heard anything like it in Parliament.
 Churchill was overheard saying to Kingsley Wood that it was going to be "damned difficult" for him (Churchill) doing his summary later on.
 Jenkins says the speech recalled Lloyd George in his prime.
-It was his best for many years, and also his last of any real impact.
+It was his best of many years, and his last of any real impact.